yahiarefaiea/nuotron-2wwd-application/README.md

-# Nuotron 2 Weeks Web Design Survey
+# Nuotron 2 Weeks Web Design Application

-A tiny survey we built to have a feedback before starting our workshops series called `2 Weeks Web Design`.
+This application built to receive the participants applications for our workshops series called `2 Weeks Web Design`.

 ## Used Commands